 — 1 orange or lemon peel

-— Optional: 1–2 cinnamon sticks or a small handful of cloves
+- Spices such as 1–2 cinnamon sticks or a small handful of cloves

-Strain the ingredients through a cheesecloth or fine mesh strainer and store the Florida Water in an airtight glass bottle.
+- After the 40-day infusion period, strain the liquid through a cheesecloth or fine mesh strainer into a separate container.
+Store the Florida Water in an airtight amber bottle.